comp110-lytle/comp110/site/resources/syllabus.md

 ## Instructional Format

-Most new concepts will be introduced asynchronously and remote via prerecorded lessons that enable you to pause, rewind, slow down (or speed up!) and complete with more flexibility than a fixed lecture format permits. **Mondays** will be led this way.
-The rest of the course, **Wednesdays** and **Fridays**, will serve as days to practice, reinforce, and extend the concepts introduced on Mondays.
+Most new concepts will be introduced asynchronously and remote via prerecorded lessons that enable you to pause, rewind, slow down (or speed up!) and complete with more flexibility than a fixed lecture format permits. **Mondays** and **Wednesdays** will be led this way.
+The rest of the course, **Tuesdays**, **Thursdays**, and **Fridays**, will serve as days to practice, reinforce, and extend the concepts introduced on virtual days.
 These days will be held in-person such that you can be surrounded by peers and Undergraduate Teaching Assistants to collaboratively work through challenges together.

 ## Quizzes and Required Synchronous Days